-If a prisoner requires a photocopy and has funds available, a Legal Copies Request form 808.12A or, Personal Materials Copies Request 808.12B and a signed OTA withdrawal slip and the paperwork needing to be copied must be submitted to your UTO.
+The price is fifteen (\$.15) cents per single sided copy.
+Prisoner's requesting legal and has funds available must submit a Legal Copies Request form 808.12A, signed OTA withdrawal slip and the paperwork needing to be copied must be submitted to your UTO.
 If a Legal Copies Request form is submitted, an active case number must be included.
-The price is fifteen (\$.15) cents per single sided copy.
+Personal copies are authorized for non-indigent prisoners.
+A Personal Materials Copies Request 808.12B, OTA slip and paperwork must be submitted to your UTO.

-Indigent Prisoners requesting copies of current legal work to be mailed out must submit a Legal Copies Request form and a pre-addressed envelope(s) with a privileged addressee's address, and a signed OTA withdrawal slip.
+Indigent prisoners requesting copies of current legal work to be mailed out must submit a Legal Copies Request form, a pre-addressed envelope(s) with a privileged addressee's address, and a signed OTA withdrawal slip.
 An indigent prisoner must state on the Legal Copies Request form that they are indigent.
 Prisoner indigent status will be verified and authorize legal copies to be made at no initial cost to the prisoner.